udda/cotw-editor/README.md

 At the moment it consists only of some binary patterns pinned in a Java "struct" (thanks to Javolution) and some functions for inspecting savegames and discover the meaning of the rest of savefile.

 ##### Javolution
 The application uses Javolution.io.Struct to provide the equivalent of a C struct, allowing to map a savefile in a Java class with ease.
 I extended Struct class to add debug (hexdump) functionality.

 ##### How to run
-Just type *make run*.
 You will need JDK and JRE (javac and java) version 7 or above.
+Then just type *make run*